zopefoundation/CMF-buildout/CMFCalendar/README.txt

   now accompanyied by the CMFCalendar which is fully functional and tested.

+  For installing set the 'active site configuration' of your site's setup tool to the CMFCalendar profile and import all steps.

   After installing the CMFCalendar you should notice a calendar appear in your CMF.
 This is fully customisable to your portals needs.

-  See the INSTALL.txt file for how to get the product installed within your CMF.